mpsonntag/snippets/notes/projects/bc_poster_gallery/gallery-timetable.md

-## Timetable Bernstein conference
+# Timetable Bernstein conference

+### Beginning of April

-- [BCOS] as a very first thing create a scibo; this is important
+- [BCOS] as the very first thing create a scibo directory; its essential to have this available as early as possible.
+  - It might be a good idea to keep a joint BCOS-G-Node SciBo at all times and prepare a ConferenceYYYY subfolder with write permission
+- [G-Node] prepare conference folder
-- [G-Node] copy all files (required images, example spreadsheets) to scibo
+  - copy all files (required images, example spreadsheets) from last conference as example to scibo
-- [G-Node] create all required spreadsheets
+  - create all required spreadsheets including the required column headers

-- [BCOS] create conference entry on abstracts.g-node.org
+- [BCOS] prepare conference entry on abstracts.g-node.org
+  - Deadlines
+  - Topics
+  - Categories
+  - Description texts

+### Beginning of June
 - [BCOS] abstract submission opening
     - open abstract submission on abstracts.g-node.org

+### End of July
 - [BCOS] abstract submission deadline
     - close abstracts submission on abstracts.g-node.org